hachyderm/community/community.hachyderm.io/content/en/blog/posts/2023-03-moderator-minute/index.md

 [our Community repo on GitHub](https://github.com/hachyderm/community/).

 April will mark one month since we launched [the Nivenly Foundation](https://nivenly.org.), Hachyderm's parent org.
-Nivenly's website is continuing to updated with information about how to sponsor or become a member.
+Nivenly's website is continuing to be updated with information about how to sponsor or become a member.
 For more information about Nivenly, please see [Nivenly's Hello World blog post](https://nivenly.org/blog/2023/03/01/nivenly.helloworld/).